CDcruzCode/name_generator/README.md

 # name_generator
 A probabilistic name generator that follows some basic language rules.
-Primarily based on the English language.
+<br>Primarily based on the English language.

 CURRENTLY A WORK IN PROGRESS.
 NOT USABLE IN IT'S CURRENT STATE.